5 Tips for Staying on Top of Your MCAT Prep During the Holidays

 4. Start Your Day with a Study Sesh

 While it may not be the most ideal way to wake up on your holiday break, there are real benefits to studying first thing in the morning.
 It’s much more effective than staying up late and losing sleep.
-Pour yourself a cup of coffee and take a free MCAT diagnostic test.
+Pour yourself a cup of coffee (or eggnog) and take a free MCAT diagnostic test.
 Then you can have the rest of the day for yourself.

 5. Take a Break

 Above all else, remember these weeks are a time to reconnect with family and friends and recharge for the new year and everything to come.
-Don’t feel guilty if you need a break to take a calming snowy walk or go shopping for an hour.
-MCAT Prep can be stressful, and so can the holidays.
+Don’t feel guilty if you need a break to take a calming snowy walk or go online shopping for an hour.
+MCAT prep can be stressful, and so can the holidays.
 Definitely try to sneak in as many relaxing moments as you need.

 Search the Blog